adanb13/bitvoker/README.md

 > Unauthenticated prompts are subject to usage limits.
 If you are sending hundreds of notifications per day to **LogForge-Notifier**, it is recommended that you disable the AI feature when you encounter a rate limit.
 Support for selective AI summary to help avoid this issue will be available in a future release.

 ## Setup
-This repository supports two ways of running **LogForge-Notifier**.
-For a consistent and isolated environment, using Docker is recommended.

-### Docker

 Create a `docker-compose.yaml` file copy the following inside it:

 ```